CAP: Evaluation of Persuasive and Creative Image Generation: Methodology

 \subsection{Alignment of Image with Abstract Text}

 In the advertisement image generation task, the input text often implies rather than explicitly describing the objects and their attributes.
 In these cases, generated images may appear visually relevant but fail to represent the deeper semantics or messages of the ad.
-For example, in Fig. \ref{fig:intro} (b), the image includes a bottle of Gatorade, aligning visually with the input text, yet it fails to capture the emphasis on the reason ``it would help me win" .
-While existing alignment evaluation methods \cite{CLIP_score, ImageReward, VQA, VQ2, socialReward} can detect visual mismatches, they struggle to capture higher-level semantic misalignment between $AR_m$ and the image.
-To address this, we introduce \textbf{C}ontextual \textbf{I}mage-\textbf{T}ext alignment \textbf{E}valuator (CITE), a metric to capture both visual and semantical mismatch.
-CITE evaluates the alignment of images with the implicit text by first utilizing a Multimodal Large Language Model (MLLM) to generate a detailed description of the images ($D_I$ in the Fig. \ref{fig:CITE}).
-Next, we input this description into a fine-tuned LLAMA3-instruct-8B \cite{dubey2024llama} to generate an action-reason statement for the input image ($AR_{gen}$ in the Fig.~\ref{fig:CITE}).
-We separately compute the similarity of the action and reason components of the $AR_m$ with the corresponding component in the $AR_{gen}$ using a semantical similarity score \cite{sim_score} and then return their weighted average as the overall alignment score, as follows:
+For example, in Fig. \ref{fig:intro} (b), the image includes a bottle of Gatorade, aligning visually with the input text, yet it fails to capture the emphasis on the reason ``it would help me win".
+Existing alignment evaluation methods \cite{CLIP_score, ImageReward, VQA, VQ2, socialReward} fail to detect mismatches between messages ($AR_m$) used as prompts, and generated images, due to the abstractness (visual implicitness) of the messages.
+To address this, we introduce \textbf{A}lignment of \textbf{I}mage and \textbf{M}essage (AIM).
+We utilize two steps, shown in Fig.~\ref{fig:CITE}.
+First, we train (fine-tune) an LLM (\eg LLAMA3-Instruct-8B) to match a description of the ad image to the correct action-reason statement, ensuring the LLM pays fine-grained attention to the semantics of the message.
+Second, we use this trained LLM to produce an action-reason statement for a generated image ($AR_{gen}$), and compute the alignment (similarity) between this produced action-reason statement and the input action-reason statement in the prompt ($AR_m$), as the AIM score for the generated image.